Grant Scam & Fraud Alerts

 Scam Alert from the Council on Financial Assistance Reform (COFAR)

-February 5, 2014 - Over the past few months, the Council on Financial Assistance Reform (COFAR) has received inquiries and complaints from persons targeted by a fraudulent grants scheme.
+February 5, 2014 - The Council on Financial Assistance Reform (COFAR) received inquiries and complaints from persons targeted by a fraudulent grants scheme.

 According to reports, the scam artist claims to represent the COFAR when contacting the individual.
 Victims are told they have been selected to receive a government grant ranging from $5,000 to $25,000.
 In order to receive the grant money, the representative explains a "processing fee" ranging between $150 and $700 must be paid and asks individuals for bank account information.

-The COFAR is not a grant making organization.
+The COFAR is not a grant making organization and has been disbanded.
 The COFAR will never request banking information, social security numbers or other personally identifiable information to facilitate the issuance of a "grant".
 Grants are not benefits or entitlements.
 A federal grant is an award of financial assistance from a federal agency to a recipient to carry out a public purpose of support or stimulation authorized by a law of the United States.

 If you think you may have been a victim of a government grant scam, file a complaint with the FTC online, or call toll-free, 1-877-FTC-HELP (1-877-382-4357); TTY: 1-866-653-4261.